Introduction: USB Volume Control and Caps Lock LED - Simple, Cheap, Extensible

 - LEDs (if required) and a 330Ω resistor for each LED

-- 1 tactile push button switch (or more for additional functions)
+- 1 tactile push button switch for reset - not normally needed (see later)

 - A couple of scraps of stripboard